A DB guide to locking in your annual business rates.

 - Climate Change: weather extremes are now anticipated throughout the year, so we can expect more weather influenced in energy prices 2019.

 - Power Stations: many UK and European power stations are set to close due to their age, safety concerns or carbon emission output.

 - Interconnectors: there are many projects underway to link up parts of Europe with interconnectors to allow the import & export of power, with 11 set to be in place by the end of 2019.

 - Additional charges: the UK Government may need to introduce an additional Non-Commodity Cost to replace the Feed in Tariffs (FiTs) scheme that was recently removed.

 Many suppliers have already set their April 2019, 12-month contracts.
 Longer dated prices are currently valued lower than prices nearer to now, so the longer the duration of a contract the lower the present overall unit rate.
 While these contracts will tend to secure a lower rate and reduce risk, waiting and monitoring the market before locking in is likely to result in a better price.

-We can help you decide what the best option for your business is, assist with contract negotiations and ensure you get the best possible lock in price available.
+From looking at energy prices 2018/19, We can help you decide what the best option for your business is, assist with contract negotiations and ensure you get the best possible lock in price available.
 Contact us on 0330 058 3405 or drop us an email at email@example.com.